TDA-Jyamiti/fzz/README.md

 The software is developed and tested under MacOS and Linux.

-## Usage
+## Using the C++ Program

 ### Using from command line

-The compiled software runs with following command:
+The compiled software runs with the following command:

 ```
 ./fzz input_filtration_file